thalesdemo/safenet-auth-api/README.md

 <h2>Summary</h2>

 This microservice is a REST-based solution that allows for secure and efficient authentication against SafeNet authentication servers.
 It provides simple and easy-to-use endpoints that handle user authentication and credential validation.
-With advanced security features such as GRID or OTP authentication,  the SafeNet RESTful Authentication Gateway ensures secure and auditable authentication transactions, making it an ideal solution for any application or service that requires secure user authentication.
+With advanced security features such as GRID or Push OTP authentication,  the SafeNet RESTful Authentication Gateway ensures secure and auditable authentication transactions, making it an ideal solution for any application or service that requires secure user authentication.

 <h2>Deployment Guidelines</h2>